dedis/dela/docs/memcoin.md

 # Memcoin

 Memcoin is the default CLI to handle Dela nodes.
 You can find it in "cli/node/memcoin".
-Be sure to run "go install" in it.
+Be sure to run "go install" in it and add GOPATH/bin to your PATH environment.

 ```sh
 # Run three nodes